Welcome to our VPK Inclusion Homepage with Ms. Piperato and Mrs. Tripp

-The colors of the month: white and shades of blue
+The colors of the month: Aqua, Coral, and Tan

 We love our families to participate in our program and monthly themes.
 Your participation helps your child feel important and valued.
 Please check out the list below for activities you can do at home this month.